Defining symmetry sector(s)

 Translational symmetry

 Translational symmetry is a symmetry where the system is invariant under translations.
-In a system with $N$ sites, the translation operator $T$ acts on a state $\vert a \rangle$ as follows:
+In a system with $N$ sites, the translation-resolved representative state with momentum quantum number $k$ is constructed from a reference state $\vert a \rangle$ as

 You can define a translation symmetry group for a system with a certain number of sites using the sym function and the Translational type as follows: